 The veteran gardeners who haven't planted anything for a while will be amazed at the new hybrids, wider diversity of seeds, something called heirloom tomatoes, and the possibility of growing herbs.

 Small towns also offer a number of opportunities for multiple problem-solving when you start a community garden.
 If you have an old concrete or asphalt pad from a parking lot or a demolished building, this is a good time to rip it out and to reclaim the land for future uses.
 Until there is specific demand for those uses, however, your community garden might fill that space attractively.

 In addition, the removal of impervious surfaces (surfaces that water cannot penetrate) would help reduce the stormwater runoff burden and possibility of flash flooding.

 Community gardens also are a convenient replacement for vacant land or for an eyesore.
-They may even grace a public park if your park doesn’t seem to have a real use now.
+They may even grace a public park if your park doesn't seem to have a real purpose now.

 I myself never want to snap another green bean, shell another pea, or seed another cherry, but I've come to understand that I'm actually an exception.
 I do crave a real-tasting tomato and strawberry, and probably so do many of you.

 Some earnest conversations are in order before jumping into a community garden project.
 These are the questions to ask: